-Jeff Clark is in the seventh year of his second stint as head coach of the Lady Mocs tennis program.
+Jeff Clark is in the eighth year of his second stint as head coach of the Lady Mocs tennis program.
 He coached UTC's men's and women's programs for three years from 1999-01, and returned to UTC to take over the women's team in 2008.

 During Clark's first tenure at UTC, his men's team captured the 2000 Southern Conference tournament title, earning the university's only NCAA Division I tennis tournament bid.
 That same year he guided his women's squad to the SoCon Tournament finals.

 In the spring of 1999, his first season as head coach, the men's squad reached the conference tournament final.
 Clark has over 100 combined wins as head coach of the men's and women's teams at UTC.

 Among his other accomplishments at UTC, he has coached five singles players and four doubles teams to All-SoCon honors.
 One of those players, Jason Ontog, was a two-time All-SoCon selection and the 2001 conference Player of the Year.

 Clark's women's team maintained the highest grade point average among all UTC athletics teams from 1999 to 2001, and the 2001, 2012, 2013 and 2014 squads were honored as ITA All-Academic Teams.

 Prior to his head coaching stint at UTC, Clark was a Mocs assistant under former head coach Jim Thompson.
 Clark joined Thompson's staff in 1997 and their coaching partnership proved to be an immediate success, leading the UTC men to the Southern Conference tournament title and the women to the tournament finals.